dayeon3117/dayeon3117/README.md

 ## Hi, I'm Dayeon 👋
-I’m a graduate student in AI at Duke University.
+I work on applied machine learning and AI systems, with a background in AI from Duke University.
-I like working on practical ML problems like prediction systems and LLM based tools.
-I build applied machine learning and AI systems.
+I like working on practical problems like prediction models and LLM based tools.

 ### Featured Projects